Notice: This is a digital rendering using Pianoteq Classical Guitars (Modartt).

 Hopeful (“As long as there is music there is hope.”)

-With the arrival of the brandnew virtual classic guitar by Modartt's Pianoteq, I was eager to test the sound of the available guitars.
+With the arrival of the brandnew virtual classic guitar by Modartt's Pianoteq, I was eager to test the sound of all of the available guitars.
 Also, we live in Portugal now and I got totally smitten with their traditional fado.

 I started improvising on the keyboard a little and found myself pleasantly surprised how wonderful it sounds especially on the emotional level.
 Fortunately Pianoteq stores everything you play as MIDI and in Dorico I was able to edit the rough composition without loosing the effect of an improvisation.Of course, this piece could be much improved and tightened, but it is probably better to leave it as imperfect as it is.
 I hope you enjoy it!